HirayClay/StackLayoutManager/README.md

 ### Demo Apk
 [download](static/app.apk)

-# Usage（only a demo project ,be careful use in your production env）
+# Usage（only a demo project ,take care in your production env）
 ```java

 Config config = new Config();